ItaloPussi/BatchProjects/readme.md

-# Organizer
+# Batch projects

-<a href="https://github.com/ItaloPussi/BatchProjects/tree/master/organizer/readme.md"> Versão em Português</a> 👈
+<a href="https://github.com/ItaloPussi/BatchProjects/blob/master/readme.pt.md">Versão em Português</a> 👈

-How many times have you found yourself with a bunch of different files messed up on your desktop or inside your downloads folder?
-This project comes to end this problem, with current support for 35 different types of extensions, every time you run it it will organize your files in its own folders.
-Finally use the documents, images, videos and music folders.
+On windows one of the biggest potentials for internal automations is the famous batch files.<br>
+In this repository you will find some projects written in batch language.
+Periodically, I intend to increase it with new subdirectories according to my creativity and as I practice the language.

-## Use
+## Instalation

-When you want to run it simply double click on the .bat file
+If you want to test some functionality, just clone the directory, access the chosen subdirectory and start the file ```.bat```

-## Key commands learned
-	- XCOPY;
-	- DEL;
-	- REM;

 ## Disclaimer

-Please read our available disclaimer <a href="https://github.com/ItaloPussi/BatchProjects">here</a>!
+Unfortunately windows displays a standard security message when trying to start any .bat file.
+I cannot remove it but I guarantee that the programs contained here are not malicious.<br>
+In addition, batch files only run on devices that have windows installed.

 ## Contributing

-Do you have an extension (.txt, .pdf, .xlsx etc) that you would like the program to support?
-Feel free to open an issue and we will update the program as soon as possible.
+If you want to suggest an interesting project to be done in batch, feel free to open an issue.

-## License
+## Licence
 [MIT](https://choosealicense.com/licenses/mit/)